The Internet Is Reacting Hilariously To Apple's Bizarre New Headphones

 Sir are you wearing AirPods or simply trying to smuggle two unlit cigarettes into this country pic.twitter.com/CMBtmgn4MW— Casey Newton (@CaseyNewton) September 7, 2016

-If you don’t feel like forking over £159 for these walking choking hazards, then there are already some adaptors on the market that allow you to keep your trusty cord earphones for only $19.99.
+If you don’t feel like forking over $159 for these walking choking hazards, then there are already some adapters on the market that allow you to keep your trusty cord earphones for only $19.99.
 However, we can’t put off change forever.
 This might just be the beginning of the end for the headphone jack.

 Only 90s kids will remember #AppleEvent #AirPods pic.twitter.com/uCOGcG01rT— elisabethlehem (@elisabethlehem) September 7, 2016